-The Asylum Seeker and Refugee Rights Unit was established in January 2015.
+The Asylum Seeker and Refugee Rights Impact Area was established in January 2015.
 Our vision is that Australia treats all people seeking asylum with decency and respect for their basic human rights while working constructively towards a safe, humane and orderly approach to forced displacement.

 We work to achieve lasting systemic change and to mitigate the worst aspects of the current system in the interim.
 We do this by focussing on:

 - Action beyond our borders - We target government and corporate action on Nauru and Manus Island and on the high seas - the sites of least transparency and greatest injustice;

 - The worst excesses onshore - We also challenge the most acute human rights abuses onshore - arbitrary detention, secrecy, regressive legal changes and abuses in detention; and

 - Advocating for humane policy alternatives - We are a principled and credible voice for a more humane, lawful and constructive policy approach.
 Our public advocacy helps establish the preconditions for lasting change.

 Last night, in a damning attack on the Australian Government’s offshore refugee camp on Nauru, the Former President of Nauru, Sprent Dabwido, said the agreement with Australia was a mistake, describing it as a ‘deal with the devil.’
 Mr Dabwido likened the policy, under which the Australian Government has indefinitely detained refugees on the tiny island nation for up to six years, to ‘torture.’